TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 <center> . . . . . </center>

-The first person I ever told that I was queer, and struggling, was someone I thought was a good friend.
+The first person I ever told that I was queer, and that I was struggling, was someone I thought was a good friend.
 Someone who I really hoped would be fine with it all and stick around.

 The first conversation seemed to go fairly well.
 It felt, for a moment, like a breakthrough.